-Every 90 days, Blooom will rebalance your portfolio based on any changes you’ve made in your percentages to stocks and bonds and their algorithm.
+Every 90 days, Blooom will rebalance your personalized portfolio based on any changes you’ve made in your percentages to stocks and bonds and their algorithm.
 Whenever changes are made, Blooom will send you an email about the changes.

 If you try their service, give this feature a go — you should be able to ask questions on matters such as budgeting for a new house or how to make a debt payoff plan that works for your current financial situation.